Video shows moment missing soccer team was found alive in cave

 The miraculous rescue came during a lull in the torrential rains that had hampered the agonizing search.
 The respite from the rain also gave rescuers confidence to push forward in an area of the subterranean labyrinth they had hoped the boys and their coach were waiting to be saved.

 Gov. Osottanakorn said the rescuers reached the area known as Pattaya Beach where they thought they would find the lost group.
-But when they arrived the area was flooded.
-He said the rescuers forged about another 1,000 feet, where they discovered the boys and their coach.
+When they arrived the area was flooded.
+He said the rescuers forged ahead about another 1,000 feet, where they discovered the boys and their coach.

 "It is another high ground," Osottanakorn said of where the group was located.
 "We found that our younger brothers are safe."

 "I'm feeling so happy.
 This is like out of a movie, truthfully," U.S. Air Force Capt.
-Jessica Tate, a spokeswoman for the 353rd Special Operations Group, told ABC News.
+Jessica Tate, a spokeswoman for the 353rd Special Operations Group, told ABC News at the base camp near the entrance to the cave.

 "I felt elation.
 I felt so excited," she said of getting the news that the team had been located.